krishn404/codemods/cursor-selection-handling/README.md

-# Cursor and Selection Handler Migration Guide

-## Overview
-This guide explains how to migrate cursor and selection handling from Slate v0.88 to v0.104, including the addition of null safety checks.
+This codemod shows how to migrate cursor and ```selection``` handling from Slate v0.88 to v0.104, including the Preventing runtime errors from null selections.

 ## Code Changes